zopefoundation/z3c.soap/z3c/soap/README.txt

 XML-RPC support.
 To call methods via SOAP, you need to create and register SOAP views.

+Version >= 0.5.4 are intended to be used with Zope 2.13 and higher.
+Older versions (0.5.3 and under) should work correctly with Zope > 2.13

 This package is largely inspired from Zope 3 SOAP (http://svn.zope.org/soap).

 Let's write a simple SOAP view that echoes various types of input: